 Inpex's score of 57 is higher than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Inpex's carbon emissions data for 2024 indicates a total of approximately 182,000 kg CO2e from its operations in Japan, comprising 147,000 kg CO2e from Scope 1 and 35,000 kg CO2e from Scope 2 emissions.
-This reflects a slight decrease from 2023, where emissions were about 194,000 kg CO2e, with Scope 1 at 160,000 kg CO2e and Scope 2 at 34,000 kg CO2e.
-Globally, Inpex reported total emissions of approximately 6,614,000,000 kg CO2e in 2024, with Scope 1 emissions at about 6,833,000,000 kg CO2e, Scope 2 at 45,000,000 kg CO2e, and significant Scope 3 emissions, including 86,238,000,000 kg CO2e from the use of sold products.
+Inpex's carbon emissions data for 2024 indicates a total of approximately 182,000 kg CO2e from Scope 1 and Scope 2 emissions, with Scope 1 emissions at 147,000 kg CO2e and Scope 2 emissions at 35,000 kg CO2e.
+This reflects a slight decrease from 2023, where Scope 1 emissions were about 160,000 kg CO2e and Scope 2 emissions were approximately 34,000 kg CO2e.
+In terms of global emissions, Inpex reported a total of about 6,614,000,000 kg CO2e in 2024, with Scope 1 emissions at approximately 6,833,000,000 kg CO2e, Scope 2 emissions at 45,000,000 kg CO2e, and significant Scope 3 emissions, including 86,238,000,000 kg CO2e from the use of sold products.
 Inpex has set ambitious reduction targets, aiming for a 27.5% reduction in Scope 1 and Scope 2 emissions by 2030 compared to 2019 levels.
-Additionally, the company has committed to achieving net-zero emissions in absolute terms by 2050 for Scope 1 and Scope 2 emissions.
-In the near term, they aim to reduce net carbon intensity by 35% by 2027 relative to 2019 levels.
-These commitments align with industry standards and reflect Inpex's dedication to addressing climate change and reducing its carbon footprint across its operations.
+Additionally, the company has committed to achieving net-zero emissions in absolute terms for Scope 1 and Scope 2 by 2050.
+They also plan to reduce net carbon intensity by 35% by 2027 compared to 2019 levels.
+These commitments align with industry standards and reflect Inpex's dedication to addressing climate change and reducing its carbon footprint.
+The company's initiatives are part of a broader strategy to achieve carbon neutrality across its operations, particularly in the areas of manufacturing and energy utilisation by 2035.

 Access structured emissions data, company-specific emission factors, and source documents